These are the best places to travel this summer

 The Muslim festival of Ramadan moves forward 11 days each year relative to the Gregorian calendar – in 2024 and 2025, the month of fasting begins in March and February respectively, with some Muslim-owned businesses closing during daylight hours.

 This is a good time for trekking in the Hill Country or climbing Sigiriya, as the weather is mostly dry but not as hot as in the height of summer.
-From August to September, hundreds of elephants group together for several weeks in Minneriya National Park during the annual Gathering.
+From August to September, hundreds of elephants group together for several weeks in Minneriya National Park during the annual “Gathering.”
 It's one of Asia’s great wildlife spectacles, and you have a good chance of seeing baby elephants.

+After the busy winter season, April is warm and dry across the majority of the country, and prices fall as the peak season crowds depart.
 A more significant event in April is Avurudu, the Sinhalese and Tamil New Year.
-New Year’s Eve and New Year’s Day are official holidays, and over the days before and after, buses and trains are jammed as people flee from big cities to home villages.
+New Year’s Eve and New Year’s Day are official holidays, and over the days before and after, buses and trains are jammed as people flee from big cities to their home villages.

 A troupe of male dancers in costume and make up perform together in a row, clapping their hands agains a wooden paddle